ikod/dlang-requests/README.md

 ### Request() structure ###

-When you need access to response code, or configure request details you have to use *Request* and *Response* structures:
+When you need access to response code, or configure request details, you have to use *Request* and *Response* structures:

 ```d
 Request rq = Request();